 - Third, VR allows for a level of customization and personalization in training.
 Trainees can practice specific procedures or techniques they may be struggling with and can do so at their own pace.

 Overall, VR provides a safe and effective way for trainees to practice and improve their surgical skills before performing procedures on real patients.

-AdventHealth is a great example: a nonprofit healthcare system in Florida with 80K employees, 45 hospitals in 9 states, 73 other facilities, and 4.7M patients served last year alone.
-Under Todd Larson’s (Director of Simulation & Innovative Technologies at AdventHealth) guidance, and in partnership with Strivr, AdventHealth implemented its first Immersive Learning pilot about three years ago.
+AdventHealth is a great example: a nonprofit healthcare system in Florida with 80K employees.
+Under Todd Larson’s (Director of Simulation & Innovative Technologies at AdventHealth) guidance, and in partnership with Strivr, AdventHealth implemented its first Immersive Learning pilot about a year ago.
 The learning organization uses VR as a way to reproduce and scale its most effective training in a consistent way across the entire hospital system, teaching life-saving skills without putting real patients at risk.